yitznewton/bookfinder/README.md

 export GOODREADS_SECRET=yoursecret
 ```

-Run `bundle exec rackup config.ru -p 4567` to serve the Sinatra API locally on port 4567.
+Run `bundle exec rackup config.ru -p 4567` to serve the entire app locally on port 4567.
 This setup will work when the
 Angular app has been built for distribution, i.e. using `ng build`.

 To use the Sinatra API with the live Angular development server i.e. `ng serve`, you must enable CORS, and specify the